 There are 16 major lakes and reservoirs in Region 2.
 Ten reservoirs have a flood control function.
 Recreational opportunities associated with these lakes and reservoirs have the potential to be impacted when they are being operated to mitigate flood risk.
 Flood control reservoirs hold water in their flood pools during peak runoff periods until the impounded water can be safely released downstream.
 During these periods, the recreation use potential of adjacent parks and playgrounds may be vastly reduced.
-No new flood control reservoirs, or other reservoirs of any kind, are being proposed in the Regional Flood Plan.
-None of the proposed actions should impact the current reservoir operations.
+The two TexAmericas Center regional detention ponds are proposed as wet ponds and could provide an amenity to potential development on site.
+None of the proposed actions should impact current reservoir operations.